-Data privacy and security is among Aperia's highest priorities, and we are committed to doing everything we can to protect the privacy and security of the personal information in our care.
-Since the discovery of the incident, Aperia moved quickly to investigate, respond, and confirm the security of our systems.
-Specifically, Aperia disconnected all access to our network, changed administrative credentials, restored operations in a safe and secure mode, enhanced the security measures, installed end-point monitoring tools to continuously monitor our system, and took steps and will continue to take steps to mitigate the risk of future harm.
+Data privacy and security is among WCH's highest priorities, and we are committed to doing everything we can to protect the privacy and security of the personal information in our care.
+Upon discovery of the Incident, WCH moved quickly to investigate and respond to the Incident and assessed the security of its systems.
+Specifically, WCH engaged a specialized cybersecurity firm and IT personnel to conduct a forensic investigation to determine the nature and scope of the Incident.

+Additionally, WCH took the following steps, including, but not limited to: disconnecting all access to the network; changing administrative credentials; restoring operations in a safe and secure mode; enhancing security measures; and took steps and will continue to take steps to mitigate the risk of future harm.

-In light of the incident, we are also providing you with access to Single Bureau Credit Monitoring\ services at no charge.
-These services provide you with alerts for <length of service> from the date of enrollment when changes occur to your credit file.
+In response to the incident, we are providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
+These services provide you with alerts for twelve (12) months from the date of enrollment when changes occur to your credit file.
 This notification is sent to you the same day that the change or update takes place with the bureau.
-In addition, we are providing you with proactive fraud assistance to help with any questions that you might have or in the event you become a victim of identity theft.
-These services will be provided by Cyberscout, a company specializing in fraud assistance and remediation services.
-While we are covering the cost of these services, you will need to complete the activation process by following the instructions below.
+These services will be provided by Cyberscout through Identity Force, a TransUnion company specializing in fraud assistance and remediation services.